rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

        https://youtu.be/zaoG_RH6uDY?t=26

-Other: approaching the Gorgon fight from a wrong direction can glitch the pre- fight cutscene and the fight itself up.
+Other: approaching the Gorgon fight from a wrong direction can glitch the pre-fight cutscene and the fight itself up.
 The pre-fight scene wil be aligned wrong - Kratos walks to a wrong direction during it and the camera shows you an out of bounds area instead of the Gorgon.
 At the end, Kratos may accidentally walk out of the combat arena and fall down before the fight has even started!
 But this isn't very useful since you can't get back up to fight the Gorgon after leaving, getting you stuck.

 Since the triggers for Kratos freezing and the Gorgon appearing are separate, it's also possible to start the Gorgon fight cutscene but have Kratos free to move during it.
 If you approach the exit door, after a certain limit the Gorgon will de-spawn unceremoniously.

 Videos:
 1, findlestick's vid: